E energija group

 In 2018-2019, in a partnership with Sun Investment Group and I+D Energias, E energija built a total of 43 PV plants in Poland, with a total capacity of 42.4 MW.
 In 2020 a successfully commissioned project was sold to infrastructure fund managed by Aberdeen Standard Investments.

 In 2020 E energija teamed up with the global wind energy leader General Electric for developing a 69 MW subsidy-free wind park in Telšiai, Lithuania.
 General Electric Capital Holdings BV acquired 20,13% of shares in a project and GE Renewable Energy installed 13 of its most efficient and powerful Cypress GE 5.3-158 wind turbines with a 30-year full-service agreement.
 2022 the fully operating wind farm was sold to Encavis AG.

-In 2022 E energija started construction of 9 MW merchant wind farm in Kelmė region, Lithuania, focused for commercial prosumers.
+In 2023 E energija completed the construction of 9 MW merchant wind farm in Kelmė region, Lithuania, focused for commercial prosumers.
+After generation permit the park was handed over to the new owners - Equity United and PE Holding.

 E energija group has a portfolio of over 1000 MW of wind, solar and hybrid projects under development.